-Type A Machines is aiming for improved stability and consistency in printing results with this significant upgrade – they claim the manufacturing tolerances for the glass are less than a micron, which means one seriously flat surface.
+Type A Machines is aiming for enhanced stability and consistency in printing results with this fundamental upgrade – they state that manufacturing tolerances for the glass are less than a micron, which translates to one seriously flat surface.

 This upgrade also signifies a longer life span for the extruder and hassle-free cleaning alongside more refined control of the printing process and temperatures up to 300 degrees Celsius.
 The design means parts like the hot end and nozzle are also modular given how simple they are to remove, clean, and even replace.
 A set of LEDs are also fitted to the print head to aid diagnostics.

 With a nozzle diameter of 0.4 mm, the extruder can lay down resolutions between 50 and 300 microns for consistent results with the ability to go from 25 to 600 microns under the right circumstances.
 XY accuracy comes in at 6.57 microns, while Z-axis accuracy sits close at 6.25 microns.
 Overall print accuracy tallies in at around 100 microns.